-- (2) The drive is filled up to line AB as shown in Fig. 4.
-Similar to slice 1, subsequent drifts are driven and filled for extraction of slice 2. - (3) In this way the bench 3 is partly filled with CRF up to line AB. - (4) The remaining part of the open bench ACDB is filled with CRF up to full height of the bench 3.
+- 1. From top of the bench 4, 4 to 5 m wide drift is driven in the bench following the hanging wall under CRF roof of the slice 1. - 2.
+The drive is filled up to line AB as shown in Fig. 4.
+Similar to slice 1, subsequent drifts are driven and filled for extraction of slice 2. - 3.
+In this way the bench 3 is partly filled with CRF up to line AB. - 4.
+The remaining part of the open bench ACDB is filled with CRF up to full height of the bench 3.

-After completion of extraction of slices 1 and 2 of bench 3, the ore gets replaced by the competent CRF.
+After completion of extraction of slice 1 and 2 of bench 3, the ore gets replaced by the competent CRF.
 The extraction of bench 4 and subsequent lower benches are performed in similar way as that of the bench 3 under competent roof of the CRF.